John42506176Linux/Reflect.app-Local-MCP/README.md

 }
 ```

-**3. Restart Claude Desktop**
+**4. Restart Claude Desktop**

 That's it!
-First time you use a Reflect tool, your browser will open to authenticate.
+First time you use a Reflect tool, your browser will open to authenticate.(May need to restart it again if you see any auth issues)

 ## Commands